viraj19r/learnjavascript/README.md

   * In an event, this refers to the element that received the event.
   * Methods like call(), and apply() can refer this to any object.

-### class
+### Class
-classes are blueprints for objects,they define how the objects look like,which properties and method they have. objects are basically instances of classes
+classes are blueprints for objects,they define how the objects look like,which properties and method they have. objects are basically instances of classes.
+##### Fields vs Properties
+the properties which are declared outside of constructor method are called fields

 | Static field/property/method/                         | Instance field/property/method             |
 | ----------------------------------------------------- | ------------------------------------------ |